-Buses from London to Dublin cover the 286 miles (461 km) long journey with our travel partners like Eurolines Switzerland or National Express.
+Buses from London to Dublin cover the 286 miles (461 km) long route taking on average 12 h 30 min with our travel partners like Alibus.
 There are direct bus services available.
-Travelers depart most frequently from London Victoria and arrive in Dublin, Merrion Square.
+You can get the cheapest bus tickets for this route for as low as $45 (€39), but the average price of bus tickets is $57 (€49).
+Travelers depart most frequently from London, Victoria Coach Station and arrive in Dublin, Burgh Quay (Coach Station).

 Bus services from London to Dublin make it easy and cost effective to reach the Irish capital.
 Eurolines offers a single direct connection every day of the week, which leaves London Victoria in the early evening.
 Buses travel overnight, arriving in Dublin 12 hours after departure.

 Travellers only have one bus operator to choose from when catching buses from London to Dublin.
 Eurolines is the sole carrier on the route, and offers daily direct connections from London Victoria.

 Travellers can expect a reasonably long bus journey from London to Dublin, Journeys will take 12 hours to the Port of Dublin, and 12 hours 30 minutes to Busaras in the centre of town.
 No changes are needed along the way, but a ferry journey across the Irish Sea will be required, and that usually departs from Holyhead.

 There is a single direct bus between London Victoria and Dublin every day of the week.
 Buses leave in the evening and travel during the night, arriving in Dublin just before breakfast.